webix-hub/gitbook-webix-jet/details/plugins.md

 # Plugins

-The new version of Webix Jet provides predefined plugins and the ability to create your own plugins.
+Webix Jet provides predefined plugins and the ability to create custom plugins.

 ## <span id="contents">1.
 Default Plugins</span>

 **View Plugins**

-These plugins are switched on to a specific view by *view.use*:
+These plugins are enabled for a specific view by *view.use()*:

 - [the Menu plugin](#menu)
 - [the UnloadGuard plugin](#unload)